johnlokerse/Playground/README.md

 # Playground
-For git, actions and such stuff.
+For git, arm templates, actions and such stuff.